-Nylon does have some disadvantages, though: it is generally more expensive than other synthetic carpet fibers, and less stain resistant (although it is always protected with a stain treatment).Pros
+Nylon does have some disadvantages, though: it is more expensive than other synthetic carpet fibers, and less stain-resistant (although it is always protected with a stain treatment).Pros

 02 of 04

 A big advantage of polyester is its built-in stain resistance.
-Another... bonus is that polyester carpets today are often made of recycled materials, making them more environmentally friendly carpets than their nylon counterparts.Pros
+Another bonus is that polyester carpets today are often made of recycled materials, making them more environmentally friendly carpets than their nylon counterparts.Pros

 03 of 04

-Triexta is the newest carpet fiber, and is currently generating a lot of buzz in the carpet industry.
+Triexta is the newest carpet fiber and is currently generating a lot of buzz in the carpet industry.
 In 2009, the U.S. Federal Trade Commission officially recognized triexta as a generic name for polytrimethylene terephthalate (PTT), making it a new classification of fiber.

-Although triexta essentially comes from the same "root" as polyester, there are in fact several key differences between the two fibers.
-The biggest difference is that triexta is more resilient than standard polyester....
-Generally, triexta is also much softer than polyester (although there are many new "soft" polyester carpets).
-Many triexta carpets are made using biotechnology that utilizes corn glucose in the manufacturing process, making these carpets eco-friendly and resulting less off-gassing.Pros
+Although triexta essentially comes from the same "root" as polyester, there are several key differences between the two fibers.
+The biggest difference is that triexta is more resilient than standard polyester.
+Triexta is also much softer than polyester (although there are many new "soft" polyester carpets).
+Many triexta carpets are made using biotechnology that utilizes corn glucose in the manufacturing process, making these carpets eco-friendly and resulting in less off-gassing.Pros

 04 of 04

-Olefin (polypropylene) is commonly found in looped styles of broadloom (such as berber) and in area rugs, due to the fact that its appearance is similar to that of wool.
-Typically, olefin is considered a less durable fiber than most other synthetic carpet fibers, and as such, is usually limited to products of entry-level quality and looped styles, where resiliency is not as crucial as it is in cut-pile carpets.
-However, olefin is extremely stain resistant, and so is well-suited to areas prone to... spills.
-It is also very fade-resistant.
+Olefin (polypropylene) is commonly found in looped styles of broadloom (such as Berber) and area rugs because its appearance is similar wool.
+Olefin is considered a less durable fiber than most other synthetic carpet fibers and is usually limited to products of entry-level quality and looped styles, where resiliency is not as crucial.
+However, olefin is extremely stain-resistant, and so it's well-suited to areas prone to spills.Pros